vrk-kpa/suomifi-icons/DEVELOPMENT.md

 1. Add the new icon file(s) under the correct folder under `assets`
 2. Add the icon name in the correct array in `src/IconLists`.
-3. Run `yarn svgr` to generate the underlying icon components.
+3. Run `npm run svgr` to generate the underlying icon components.
-4. Run `yarn generate` to regenerate the icon components with added logic.
+4. Run `npm run generate` to regenerate the icon components with added logic.
 The new icon will be included in the correct iconset and the corresponding index.
 5. Update package.json to a new minor version
-6. Run `yarn build` to remove possible old dist folder and generate a new dist folder
+6. Run `npm run build` to remove possible old dist folder and generate a new dist folder
 7. Publish newly generated dist folder with `npm publish ./dist`

 ## Making changes to the icons

 The icon components are built by the `createComponents.js` script, so making changes to the component structure is done there.
-Make necessary adjustments to the component template found in the script, run `yarn generate`, check the generated components for any errors or warnings and finally build and publish as a major version upgrade.
+Make necessary adjustments to the component template found in the script, run `npm run generate`, check the generated components for any errors or warnings and finally build and publish as a major version upgrade.

 ## Publishing

 **IMPORTANT!**

-1. Run `yarn build` to make sure to generate new dist folder, and
+1. Run `npm run build` to make sure to generate new dist folder, and
 2. publish the `dist` folder instead of the root with `npm publish ./dist`

 ## Semantic versioning